 Adding Chromecast To Your Existing TV

 Well, we’ve established that your Google Home is ultra compatible with Chromecast (after all, Google makes Chromecast).
-The previous sections involved controlling your TV with your Google Home without using Cromecast.
+The previous sections involved controlling your TV with your Google Home without using Chromecast.

-If you don’t have Chormecast built into a smart TV, you can hook up a to just about any TV with an HDMI port to an aftermarket Chromecast for pretty cheap.
+If you don’t have Chromecast built into a smart TV, you can hook up a to just about any TV with an HDMI port to an aftermarket Chromecast for pretty cheap.